-On average, how long does a transfer take after the responsible Member State has accepted responsibility?
+- 2. On average, how long does a transfer take after the responsible Member State has accepted responsibility?

 Not available

-Track 5 deals with cases under the Dublin Regulation.
-These cases are not sent to the distribution centre but channelled immediately into this track.
-A combined notification and return interview is held with the applicant.
-The decision is enforceable and transfer travel planning can begin immediately.
-In Track 5, there are no ID issues to consider so the focus of the Migration Agency is on the applicant's attitude to transfer and the availability for executing the transfer.
+Track 5A deals with cases under the Dublin Regulation.
+These cases are not sent to the Distribution Unit but channelled immediately into this track.
+The Dublin Unit had 37 officials at the end of 2019.

+If another member state is deemed to be responsible and a transfer decision is made, a combined notification and return interview is held with the applicant.
+The transfer decision is enforceable and transfer travel planning can begin immediately.
+In Track 5A, there are no ID issues to consider so the focus of the Migration Agency is on the applicant's attitude to transfer and the availability for executing the transfer.